gradle/gradle/design-docs/done/component-metadata.md

     }

 Out-of-scope for this story is to deal with changes to the rule logic and caching.
 This is dealt with by the next story.
-Implementation-wise, this means it is sufficient for this story to execute the meta-data rules where they currently are (in the ExternalResourceResolver) and to store the result in the cache.
+Implementation-wise, this means it is sufficient for this story to execute the metadata rules where they currently are (in the ExternalResourceResolver) and to store the result in the cache.

 ### User visible changes